DevXard/Capstone2_React_redux_Frontend/README.md

 # Type Of Application

-> This is going to be a MobileFrendly web page
+>  This is going to be a mobile-friendly web page

 # Goal

 > The goal of this application is to provide People who
-> grow there owne food with a marketplace and costumers
+> grow their food with a marketplace and costumers
->   who whant to consume localy grown fruits, vegitables, and other.
+>  who wants to consume locally grown fruits, vegetables, and others.

 # Demographic

 ### Costumers
-* People Interested in Supporting localy grown produce
+* People Interested in Supporting locally grown produce
-* People who would like to eat fresh from farm
+* People who would like to eat fresh from the farm

 ### Sellers
-* People who would like to get in to Gardning or Farming
+* People who would like to get into Gardening or Farming
-* People with gardens or farms that would like to expand or look at diferent oportunities
+* People with gardens or farms that would like to expand or look at different opportunities

 # Data